VirtualPlanetaryLaboratory/vplanet/examples/README.rst

 **Orbital Dynamics**
 ====================

+`ApseLock <ApseLock>`_: Evolution of a tidally-damped two-planet system into a state in which the major axes circulate with the same frequency.
+[Distorb, EqTide]

 `CassiniStates <CassiniStates>`_: Decay of a body's obliquity to a constant value due to perturbations from other bodies and tidal damping.
 [Distorb, DistRot, EqTide]

-`ApseLock <ApseLock>`_: Evolution of a tidally-damped two-planet system into a state in which the major axes circulate with the same frequency.
-[Distorb, EqTide]

-`TideLock <TideLock>`_: Tidal locking of habitable planets with the CPL and CTl equilibrium tide models [EqTide]

-`TidalEarth <TidalEarth>`_: Internal/orbital evolution of Earth if it were in the habitable zone of a late M dwarf and tidally heated.
-[EqTide, RadHeat, ThermInt]
+`ChaoticResonances <ChaoticResonances>`_: N-body integration of a planetary system in a chaotic eccentricity-inclination mean motion resonance.
+[SpiNBody]

 `CircumbinaryOrbit <CircumbinaryOrbit>`_: Orbital evolution of a circumbinary planet.
 [BINARY]

-`ChaoticResonances <ChaoticResonances>`_: N-body integration of a planetary system in a chaotic eccentricity-inclination mean motion resonance.
-[SpiNBody]
+`EarthClimate <EarthClimate>`_: Earth's climate through one year, as well as ice sheet growth and retreat on long timescales due to orbital and rotational forcings, i.e. Milankovitch Cycles.
+[DistOrb, DistRot, POISE]

 `SSDistOrbDistRot <SSDistOrbDistRot>`_: Evolution of the Solar System planets' orbital and rotational angular momenta from approximate models.
 [DistOrb, DistRot]

+`TidalEarth <TidalEarth>`_: Internal/orbital evolution of Earth if it were in the habitable zone of a late M dwarf and tidally heated.
+[EqTide, RadHeat, ThermInt]

+`TideLock <TideLock>`_: Tidal locking of habitable planets with the CPL and CTl equilibrium tide models [EqTide]

 **Stars**
 =========

 `BinaryTides <BinaryTides>`_: Coupled stellar and tidal evolution of short-period binary stars.
 [EqTide, STELLAR]

+`MagneticBraking <MagneticBraking>`_: Rotational evolution of stars under different magnetic braking assumptions.
+[STELLAR]

 `StellarEvol <StellarEvol>`_: Pre-main sequence and main sequence evolution of stellar properties.
 [STELLAR]

-`MagneticBraking <MagneticBraking>`_: Rotational evolution of stars under different magnetic braking assumptions.
-[STELLAR]

 **Tidal Effects**
 =================

+`ApseLock <ApseLock>`_: Evolution of a tidally-damped two-planet system into a state in which the major axes circulate with the same frequency.
+[Distorb, EqTide]

 `BinaryTides <BinaryTides>`_: Coupled stellar and tidal evolution of short-period binary stars.
 [EqTide, STELLAR]

 `CassiniStates <CassiniStates>`_: Decay of a body's obliquity to a constant value due to perturbations from other bodies and tidal damping.
 [Distorb, DistRot, EqTide]

-`ApseLock <ApseLock>`_: Evolution of a tidally-damped two-planet system into a state in which the major axes circulate with the same frequency.
-[Distorb, EqTide]

-`TideLock <TideLock>`_: Tidal locking of habitable planets with the CPL and CTl equilibrium tide models [EqTide]

 `IoHeat <IoHeat>`_: Tidal heating of Io.
 [EqTide]

 `TidalEarth <TidalEarth>`_: Internal/orbital evolution of Earth if it were in the habitable zone of a late M dwarf and tidally heated.
 [EqTide, RadHeat, ThermInt]

+`TideLock <TideLock>`_: Tidal locking of habitable planets with the CPL and CTl equilibrium tide models [EqTide]